BlSyme/Glenfinglas/README.md

 - `WEIGHT_DECAY = 1e-2` - limits overfitting: increase for smaller datasets, decrease for larger datasets.
 - `STEP_SIZE = 3`, `GAMMA = 0.3` - multiply learning rate by 0.3 every 3 epochs for finer convergence in later epochs.
 - `NUM_EPOCHS = 5` - iterate over training data 5 times: relatively few iterations to limit overfitting on "easy" dataset.

+### `classify_and_count.py`
+- `EMPTY_LABEL` - the name of your 'empty' class folder to be skipped by MegaDetector.
+- `MD_VERSION` - selected MegaDetector version. `MDV6-yolov10-e` is set as default since it provides the best accuracy in our testing; `MDV6-yolov10-c` is a lighter alternative which should provide a large speed-up on a CPU, but it is likely to increase the number of results marked for review.
+- `MD_THRESH` - default MegaDetector animal detection threshold if no `--threshold` argument is specified when the script is run.

 ## SpeciesNet